XAlford/BushidoApp/README.md

 Eventually BushidoApp will do the same thing, give individuals who are seeking mentorship the oppurtunity to learn hard skills from masters of a given trade through requesting an oppurtunity to work on an ongoing project or start a new one .

+**BushidoApp Is still pretty alpha.** I primarily worked on Bushido app for about a week and a half as part of a final project.Im still working on it as we speak(or, I type).
+I really believe in the concept behind it.
+Feel free to reach out with any questions or suggestions.
+Thanks.

 ## Would you look at that?
 My first LIVE Android Application

 ![Alt text](images/PlayStore.png)